-There are at least four ‘feed the animal’ events a day, with jaguar and pumas on alternate days.
+There are at least four ‘feed the animal’ events a day, including pumas.

 Tropical House: Entering from the Capuchin walkway, visitors will encounter the Currasow and the Piping Guan.
 After the bridge, see the Spectacled Caiman and spot the Red-tailed Catfish or the Black Pacu.
 Follow the path into the shadows to find the Iguanas, the Anaconda and the Boa Constrictors.

 South American Wildfowl: See native migratory species such as Greylag Geese and Mallard, as well as Chiloe Wigeon, Brazilian Teal, Coscoroba Swan and the iridescent Comb Duck

 Birds of Prey: Red-legged Seriema are South America’s nearest relation to birds, known in the rest of the world as cranes.
 Striated Caracara, also known as Johnny Rook, are found predominantly in the Falkland Islands and small islands off Tierra del Fuego.
 Once abundant in numbers there are approximately only 500 pairs left in the Falklands.

 Capybara – This is the world’s largest rodent.
 It is an excellent swimmer, with eyes, nostrils and ears set in alignment across the top of the head

 Brazilian Tapir- One of the largest of three species to be found in South America, this one has the widest distribution.
 Its closest relatives are the rhinoceros and the horse.